THE BLAIR MUSEUM OF LITHOPHANES

 The Blair Museum has been in transition during the past year as a search was made for a new home to present the world’s largest collection of lithophanes.
-The entire collection that Laurel Blair assembled and originally bequeathed to the City of Toledo is now in the process of relocating to Schedel Arboretum & Gardens.
+The entire collection that Laurel Blair assembled and originally bequeathed to the City of Toledo is now on display at Schedel Arboretum & Gardens.

-The collection will soon be located in Joseph and Marie Schedel’s 1887 Victorian home being renovated for this purpose, providing the appropriate period context for viewing the artform which emerged during the 19th century.
+The collection is located in Joseph and Marie Schedel’s 1887 Victorian home it has been renovated for this purpose, providing the appropriate period context for viewing the artform which emerged during the 19th century.

-The needed renovations and move will cost approximately $70,000.
+The needed renovations and move cost approximately $70,000.

 Exhibiting the Blair collection at Schedel Gardens strengthens the cultural and educational missions of both organizations and provides an opportunity to expand viewership.